mzfgnb/qtproj/README.md

-# To compile project and run the instruction
+# To compile project and run

 ### For Qt6: